-In 1996-97 Santa Teresa's Average Daily Attendance was 92.65%.
+In 1997-98 Santa Teresa's Average Daily Attendance was 90.8%.
 Santa Teresa's attendance monitoring system notifies parents by phone of student absences.
 Absences are also noted on the report cards.
 The Home and School Liaison makes home visits when students have missed an excessive number of school days and/or when phone contacts are unsuccessful.

 The number of students reported leaving school (dropout rate), as reported by the State formula, was 1.05%.
 This formula is based upon the number of students withdrawing from school and not requesting their school records be sent to another educational institution.
+The number of students suspended during the 1997-98 school year was 355, with 3 expelled.